Recently on Blog

 - Store data from the remote device in the local cache to make data access as fast as possible without the need to fetch remote data again and again.

 - Allow pairing one phone with multiple computers and sync data accordingly.

 - Transfer the look and feel of SMS text messaging from Android to the computer (conversations, SMS/MMS messages, ...).

 - Security — not everyone is allowed to access remote devices without approval.

 - Make it possible to work with the message content, such as copy to clipboard, etc.

 - Connect to already paired devices with ease.

 What is work in progress?Some of the features are still not released, but I'd like to implement them into the next releases, here are some of them:

 - Advanced MMS support (work with MMS data as with ordinary files, such as save files as, make images clickable and viewable with installed tools, ...).

-ConclusionDesktopSMS is one of the options how to connect computer to remote Android device and use PC to read, compose and send SMS messages.
-I'd like to hear what do you think about it, let me know in comments for example!
-Also let me know if you have a tip how to improve the app, I'd appreciate it!
+ConclusionDesktopSMS is one of the options how to connect computers to a remote Android devices and use a PC to read, compose and send SMS messages.
+I'd like to hear what do you think about it, let me know in the comments for example!
+Also, let me know if you have a tip on how to improve the app, I'd appreciate it!
 Let's recap hwo to get DesktopSMS Lite and DesktopSMS Client: